zecollokaris/Remote-Control-Falcon-1-Quadcopter/README.md

 ## CONTACT

-This Repository is constantly being updated to keep up with the work feel free to contact for more information.
+This Repository is constantly being updated to keep up with the work.
+Feel free to contact for more information.

 :telephone_receiver: **Collins Magondu** +254 753 924273